 On Schedule H, you must identify anyone who is liable for your debts along with you.
 This might include a cosigner, guarantor, or former spouse.

 Here, you provide information on your income at the time you file for bankruptcy.
-If you are married, you must enter your spouse's income, even if you are filing separately.
 (For help completing Schedule I, see Determining Current Income for Bankruptcy Schedule I.)

-On Schedule J, you must enter all of your monthly bills.
-Don't forget to include bills that you might pay only once or twice a year, such as car insurance, property taxes, newspaper subscriptions, and so on.
+On Schedule J, you must enter all of your ongoing monthly expenses.
+Don't forget to include expenses that you might pay only once or twice a year, such as car insurance, property taxes, newspaper subscriptions, and so on.

 Summary of Schedules